-A ton of games tell you to that they’re best played at night in order to set up an eerie atmosphere for yourself, but it feels more fitting with Stories Untold.
-In fact, I’d go as far as saying playing it in the light of day will actually deter from your experience with the game; seeing just a CRT screen and a lamplight in front of you works incredibly effectively in Stories Untold, whilst the other complex instruments you toy around with as the game progresses are always dimly lit in such a way that it feels like they’re literally right in front of you.
-It’s a feeling that stuck with me throughout the whole of the game; you feel so absorbed in everything that you really could actually be there sitting at a desk with everything right in front of you.
-Who needs virtual reality when we’ve got such clever game design as this?
+A ton of games tell you that they’re best played at night in order to set up an eerie atmosphere for yourself, but it feels more fitting with Stories Untold.
+In fact, I’d go as far as saying that playing it in the light of day will actually deter from your experience.
+Seeing just a CRT screen and a lamp-light in front of you works incredibly effectively in Stories Untold, whilst the other complex instruments you toy around with as the game progresses are always dimly lit in such a way that it feels like it was all intentionally designed to played in the dark.

 Stories Untold brings back a classic genre with a bang, breaking the conventional mould of simply using words in a text-adventure by offering you a fully interactive setting that alters as you progress through each episode.
-It’s incredibly clever and also incredibly atmospheric, bringing an experience that manages to not only constantly impress but also creep you out at the same time.
+It’s incredibly clever and also incredibly atmospheric, which in turn offers an experience that manages to both impress and creep players out at the same time.

 Developer: No Code

 Publisher: Devolver Digital